 Infrared (IR) imagery is often a grayscale picture whose scales (or shades of gray) represent the differences in temperature and emissivity of objects in the image.
 As a general rule, objects in the image that are lighter in color are warmer and darker objects are cooler.

 The heat energy is displayed in the Infrared image using different color pallets to show where the warmer areas are because of the moisture under the roof membrane.
 These display colors can be in Gray Scale, using a pallet of varying gray colors, Ironbow, using white / yellow and oranges, or Rainbow High Contrast using the spectrum of rainbow colors to indicate where the moisture is located.

 Roof emittance is the characteristic of how effective the roof material will radiate the heat that is stored in it based on the materials used in the roof membrane.
 Although cool roof materials are rated to have a high emittance, building owners should remember that this value is an average emittance value considered in a laboratory under ideal conditions and at a vertical viewing angle.

-During an infrared roof inspection, smooth-surfaced roofs can be quite reflective to a thermal imager due to the low viewing angle that is usually associated with inspections performed on foot from the roof surface.
+During an infrared roof inspection, smooth-surfaced roofs can be quite reflective of a thermal imager due to the low viewing angle that is usually associated with inspections performed on foot from the roof surface.
 This condition is most severe on cloudless nights when atmospheric humidity levels are low.

-The single-ply roof systems such as EPDM, TPO, PVC and reflective coating operate at a lower temperature thermal sensitivity and the wave length of the imager becomes a more important factor when choosing an inspection firm to conduct these inspections.
+The single-ply roof systems such as EPDM, TPO, PVC, and reflective coating operate at a lower temperature thermal sensitivity and the wavelength of the imager becomes a more important factor when choosing an inspection firm to conduct these inspections.

 What Happens During the Inspection?